28 Sep How to Prepare for a 90 Second Video Interview

 What about Wardrobe Selection?

-First and foremost, wear colors, which are complimentary.
-Certain hues may complement your skin tone, whereas others may wash out one’s complexion and dull out your natural aura.
+First and foremost, wear colours, which are complimentary.
+Certain hues may compliment your skin tone, whereas others may wash out one’s complexion and dull out your natural aura.
 Fashion Beans provides some great insight into what works best for which tone in gentlemen and In Style has all the insider tips for ladies.

 DO NOT wear shirts with small stripes and blocks as this creates moving lines on the video, which is very distracting for the viewer.
 You want to captivate your audience with your words, not your blouse.
 To be on the safe side, select two solid colours for your primary items, top, and bottom.